kaikucrew/.github/profile/README.md

-# Kaiku - The technology partner for forward-looking, AI-powered engineers and companies.
+# The technology partner for forward-looking, AI-powered engineers and companies.

 Accelerate software delivery with human + AI collaboration.
 Kaiku offers the following services: